ZION CORRALES-NELSON PROFILE

 Geraldine Go Bernardo – Former Executive Director of the Philippines Sports Commission / Founder of Sports Phil (sports advocacy group) / Lecturer of Sports Management at DLSU / 2005 SEA Games Gold Medalist and Captain Womens National Dragonboat Team.

 Zion Corrales-Nelson #ZionCN

-Burnaby’s Zion Corrales-Nelson puts Olympic dream on pause
+Burnaby’s Zion Corrales-Nelson puts the Olympic dream on pause.